 - For men swear an oath by one who’s greater, and confirmation of the oath brings every dispute of theirs to an end.

-- In this way – being abundantly determined to prove the unchangeableness of His plan to the heirs – God guaranteed it with an oath,
+- In this way – being abundantly determined to prove the unchangeableness of His plan to the heirs of the promise – God guaranteed it with an oath,

-- where our forerunner – Jesus – entered for our sake, having become a high priest through the ages according to the order of Melchizedek.
+- where our forerunner – Jesus – entered for our sake, having become a high priest through the age according to the order of Melchizedek.

 Next: Hebrews chapter 7